 How do you think the frequency of Amendment proposals varies by political party?*

-Why are Conservatives more likely to try to Amend the ConstituTion than Democrats?
+Why are Republicans more likely to try to Amend the Constitution than Democrats?

 The U.S. Constitution is famously difficult to amend: It takes a two-thirds vote in both the House and Senate, then ratification by three-quarters of the states.
 Of the roughly 12,000 amendments proposed since the Constitutional Convention, only 33 have gone to the states for ratification, and just 27 have made it all the way into the Constitution.
 EXPLAIN WHETHER THE DIFFICULTY OF THE AMENDMENT PROCESS MEANS THAT THE FRAMERS WERE MORE INTERESTED IN A PLURALIST SYSTEM OR AN ELITE SYSTEM.